Skip to Content

 Biting your nails and cracking your knuckles are some bad habits that, while annoying to some, are mostly harmless.
 Other habits, though, can negatively affect your body — namely your heart.

-“We tend to think of the effects of these bad habits as long-term and accumulative,” he says.
+“We tend to think of the effects of these bad habits as long-term and cumulative,” he says.
 “That being said, some effects may be immediate.
 For example, arrhythmia such as atrial fibrillation may be provoked or recur following just one or a few consecutive nights of poor sleep or one bout of binge drinking.”

 The new year offers an ideal time to address negative habits and adopt new, healthier ones.